NAlcan/Reply_BC2021/README.md

-# Misinterpreting “Relevant factors in the eutrophication of the Uruguay River and the Río Negro” using ill-defined correlative approaches: a reply to Beretta-Blanco and Carrasco-Letelier (2021)
+# Misinterpreting “Relevant factors in the eutrophication of the Uruguay River and the Río Negro” using ill-defined correlative approaches and wrong limnological principles: a reply to Beretta-Blanco and Carrasco-Letelier (2021)

 # Graphical Abstract